htrajan/ht-drawsteel/Classes Single Page/Fury.md

 ### Raden

-With this [[Stormwight Kits|stormwight kit]], you channel your primordial [[Rage|rage]] into the form of a rat. [[Raden]] are associated with the true nature of the rat, before cities became their habitat.
+With this stormwight kit, you channel your primordial rage into the form of a rat.
+Raden are associated with the true nature of the rat, before cities became their habitat.
 Rats are avatars of the balance between green and rot, and this aspect is associated with the rat flood.

 #### Aspect Benefits

-You gain an edge on tests made to [[Hide|hide]] and sneak.
-Additionally, you ignore [[Difficult Terrain|difficult terrain]], and you gain an edge on tests made to climb other creatures.
+You gain an edge on tests made to hide and sneak.
+Additionally, you ignore difficult terrain, and you gain an edge on tests made to climb other creatures.
 If you are hidden, you automatically achieve a tier 3 result on attempts to climb and remain hidden.

 #### Animal Form: Rat

 When you are in your rat form, your movement gains the Climb keyword, and your size becomes 1T.
-You can use the [[Hide]] maneuver as a free maneuver, and you can use your allies as cover when hiding.
+You can use the Hide maneuver as a free maneuver, and you can use your allies as cover when hiding.
 You can stay hidden while moving through squares occupied by a creature.

-Whenever your [[Rage|rage]] is 4 or higher, you can shapeshift to become a hybrid bipedal rat of your true form's size.
+Whenever your rage is 4 or higher, you can shapeshift to become a hybrid bipedal rat of your true form's size.
 You gain 10 temporary Stamina the first time you shapeshift into hybrid rat form during an encounter.

 #### Primordial Storm: Rat Flood